*1992 in Belarus

 Ivan Karizna won third prize at the 14th International Tchaikovsky Competition in 2011 and first prize at the Società Umanitaria International Competition in Milan in 2015 and at the Luis Sigall Competition in Chile 2016.
 In 2017 he won fifth prize and the audience award at the Queen Elisabeth Music Competition.
 In the same year he won the Young Concert Artist European Auditions.
 He has already performed with numerous renowned orchestras, including the Moscow Virtuosi, the Mariinsky Theatre Symphony Orchestra, the Saint Petersburg Philharmonic Orchestra, the Orchestre philharmonique de Strasbourg, and the Slovenian Radio Symphony Orchestra.
 Ivan Karizna has also taken part in festivals such as the Yuri Bashmet International Music Festival and the Festival International de Colmar.
 His first recording was released on the Soupir label in 2016.

 In 2012 Ivan Karizna took part in Chamber Music Connects the World, where he played with Gidon Kremer, Yuri Bashmet and Christian Tetzlaff.
 In the years 2017 and 2019 he participated in the Kronberg Academy Festival.
 2018 he took part in the Kronberg Academy Cello Masterclasses, where he was awarded the Boris Pergamenschikow Stipendium.
 Since October 2016 he has been studying at Kronberg Academy with Frans Helmerson.
-These studies are funded by the Virtuoso Stipendium.
+These studies are funded by the Virtuoso Scholarship.

 Last updated: October 2019